 If this information makes going to college sound impossible, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students find the actual cost of college is much less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Additionally, student loans can make thecost of college more manageable until you've finishing school and found a job.

-Messiah University is a private, religious institution, so it has the same tuition for residents of Pennsylvania as it does for residents from other states.
+Messiah University is a private, religious institution, so it has the same tuition for students from Pennsylvania as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Messiah University is $11,220 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,970.
+Room and board at Messiah University is $11,560 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the Messiah University's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $6,150.